Morton G. Goode: Early and family life

-Born in 1886 near Skipwith in Mecklenburg County to the former Bessie Morton (1856-1890), third of four wives of CSA Col. J. Thomas Goode (1835-1916, a VMI graduate who had accompanied General Robert E. Lee to the surrender at Appomattox Court House and later served in the Virginia legislature), Morton Goode's ancestors were among the First Families of Virginia.
+Born in 1886 near Skipwith in Mecklenburg County to the former Bessie Morton (1856–1890), third of four wives of CSA Col. J. Thomas Goode (1835–1916, a VMI graduate who had accompanied General Robert E. Lee to the surrender at Appomattox Court House and later served in the Virginia legislature), Morton Goode's ancestors were among the First Families of Virginia.
 He had an older brother, John Thomas Goode Jr., a younger sister (Nannie) and at least two elder and married half-sisters.
 His brother and sister lived with their father and his fourth wife Ida Rosalie Jones Goode and her sister in 1910.
 Morton Goode was educated in the local (segregated) public schools of Mecklenburg and Prince Edward counties, then at Fredericksburg College and finally at the University of Virginia Law School.

 Morton Goodle married Lucy Barnes Homes before his father's death, and lived at "Inglewood" (a historic house also known as "Hamilton Arms" or "Oakland"), near the Dinwiddie County Courthouse and named after the Goode ancestral home in England as well as the Mecklenburg County home of his lawyer-politician grandfather William O. Goode.
 They had daughters Lucy (b.
 1913), Bessie (b.
 1915), Sarah (b.
 1923) and Caroline (b.
 1926), and the same two African Americans lived as servants in their home in 1930 and 1940.
+His daughter Sarah married state delegate Kossen Gregory.